pradeephubgit/questdb.io/docs/develop/authenticate.md

 }
 ```

-For this kind of key, the `d` property is used to generate the secret key.
+For this kind of key, the `d` property is used to generate the the secret key.
 The `x` and `y` parameters are used to generate the public key (values that we
 retrieve in the server authentication file).